 Computer Information Technology

 The Computer Information Technology Program (CMIN) teaches students the functions and operations of computer and internet technologies.
-Students will also learn to apply the systematic methods of developing information system solutions for business and organizations.
-Complementing the program core curriculum, students will choose one of the following areas of concentration to pursue: Programmer/Analyst, Web Design, or Technical Specialist.
+Students will learn to apply the systematic methods of developing information system solutions for business and organizations, as well as planning, development, implementation, maintenance, and management of these technologies and systems in a variety of settings.

 In the concentration of Programmer/Analyst, students prepare for traditional jobs and careers as programmers, database developers, and systems analysts.